Jean-Paul Penin

-Jean-Paul Penin is a French conductor.
+Jean-Paul Penin (born 31 December 1949, Saint-Dizier) is a French composer and conductor.

 Biography

 Jean-Paul Penin is a graduate of the Strasbourg Conservatory of Music (double bass, chamber music, 1978) and the University of Strasbourg where he obtained a PhD. in biophysics in 1974 and a Master's degree in musicology in 1978.
 He went on to the Paris Conservatoire National Supérieur de Musique where he studied musicology with Yves Gérard in 1978.
 He was a Fulbright scholar in 1979 at the San Francisco Conservatory of Music where he studied analysis with John Coolidge Adams and obtained a M.A. in conducting.

 In 1979, Penin won an award at the international Tokyo Min-On Competition.
 From 1980 to 1981 he was Alain Lombard's assistant at the Strasbourg Philharmonic Orchestra and from 1982 to 1984 Lorin Maazel's assistant at the Vienna Staatsoper.
 He was the principal guest conductor of the Kraków Philharmonic Orchestra at the Kraków Philharmonic from 1989 to 1993.